giannilmbd/dynare/doc/manual/source/time-series.rst

     .. construct:: dseries (TABLE)

-       Creates a ``dseries`` object given the MATLAB Table provided as the sole argument.
+       Creates a ``dseries`` object given a MATLAB/Octave ``table`` object provided as the sole argument.
 It is assumed that the first column of the table contains the dates of the ``dseries`` and the first row contains the names.
-This feature is not available under Octave.
+Under Octave, only available if the `datatypes`_ packages is installed.

        *Example*